junxit/us-congress-bills-110/bill.md

 > ## § 645A.
 Early Head Start programs for families with children under 3 years of age
 >
 > - **(a)** *In General* The Secretary shall make grants, in accordance with this section for programs (to be known as “Early Head Start programs”) that provide family-centered services for low-income families with very young children designed to promote the development of the children, and to enable their parents to fulfill their roles as parents and to move toward self-sufficiency.
+Faith-based and community-based organizations continue to be eligible, on the same basis as other organizations, to participate in any program under this section for which they are otherwise eligible.
 > - **(b)** *Scope and Design of Programs* In carrying out a program described in subsection (a), an entity receiving assistance under this section shall—
 >   - **(1)** provide, either directly or through referral, early, continuous, intensive, and comprehensive child development and family support services that will enhance the physical, social, emotional, and intellectual development of participating children;
 >   - **(2)** ensure that the level of services provided to families responds to their needs and circumstances;